Hospital: 785-336-6181 | Seneca Family Practice: 785-336-6107

 Diagnostic Imaging & Radiology

-With state-of-the-art equipment and a wide variety of modalities offered here at NVCH, the imaging department plays a vital role in the diagnosing process.
-The radiology department is staffed with technologists certified by the ARRT and licensed by the Kansas State Board of Healing Arts.
-The mammography department is ACR accredited.
+With state-of-the-art technology and a wide range of imaging modalities, the NVCH Imaging Department plays a vital role in the diagnostic process.
+Our department is staffed by technologists certified by the American Registry of Radiologic Technologists (ARRT) and licensed by the Kansas State Board of Healing Arts.
+In addition, our Mammography Department holds ACR accreditation, ensuring the highest standards of image quality and patient care.

 Mental Health Therapy